$0 Australian Capital Territory Adoption Quick-Start Checklist

 You've started researching adoption in the ACT.
 You've read through the government website, noted the eligibility criteria, and you're feeling cautiously ready to move forward.
 Then you hit the background check section and find yourself staring at something called the Working with Vulnerable People (WWVP) registration — and suddenly you're not sure where to begin.

 The WWVP check is not optional, and it is not a formality.
-It is a mandatory legal requirement for every prospective adoptive parent in the Australian Capital Territory, along with every adult living in the household.
+APCT adoption materials require it for applicants and relevant adult household members.
 Understanding exactly what it involves — and how to handle it — is one of the first practical steps you need to take before submitting your Expression of Interest to the ACT's Adoption and Permanent Care Team (APCT).

 What Is the WWVP Registration and Why Does It Apply to Adoption?

-Unlike a standard police check, the WWVP registration involves a multi-source background assessment.
-The Access Canberra team checks for criminal history, apprehended violence orders, child protection orders, disciplinary actions, and relevant civil court records.
-The result is a risk assessment rather than a simple pass or fail based on the presence or absence of a conviction.
+Unlike a standard police check, the WWVP registration involves a broader background assessment.
+Access Canberra assesses relevant criminal and other risk information.
+The result is a risk assessment rather than a simple pass or fail based only on the presence or absence of a conviction.

 This distinction matters enormously for adoption applicants.
-A charge that was dismissed, a spent conviction, or an old matter that never resulted in prosecution can still appear in a WWVP check and trigger further review.
+A historical matter can still require review.
 Understanding the scope of what is assessed — before you apply — allows you to address anything proactively with the APCT rather than being caught off-guard during your home study.

 Who in the Household Must Hold WWVP Registration?

-The APCT requires that all adults residing in the home have valid WWVP registration, not just the named applicants.
-If you have an adult son or daughter who lives with you, a partner who is not formally listed as a co-applicant, or any other adult household member, they must also hold registration before your assessment can be completed.
+APCT may require all adults residing in the home to have valid WWVP registration, not just the named applicants.
+If you have an adult son or daughter who lives with you, a partner who is not formally listed as a co-applicant, or any other adult household member, confirm with APCT whether they must also hold registration before your assessment can be completed.

 This requirement catches many applicants off guard.
 Couples will often begin the WWVP process for themselves and not realise until well into the home study that an adult family member sharing the home was overlooked.
-Obtaining registration is not instantaneous — processing typically takes several weeks and can take longer if a background matter requires manual review.
-Starting the process for all household adults at the same time, and early, prevents delays that can push back your entire assessment timeline.
+Obtaining registration is not instantaneous — the current average processing time is about seven weeks and can be longer.
+Starting the process for all required adults at the same time, and early, prevents delays that can push back your entire assessment timeline.

 For couples applying jointly, both partners must hold individual registrations.
 The registration is personal and cannot be shared.